Tosinfamzy/food-delivery-be/README.md

 ## Setup

-For your convience the api is hosted at ... but to run and setup locally
+For your convience the api is hosted [here](https://food-delivery-be-np84.onrender.com/api) but to run and setup locally,

 ```bash
 yarn install